 On May 13, 2022, the Company made a claim against Michael Handelman, its former Chief Financial Officer, asserting that he misappropriated Company funds and shares of common stock, and failed to file the required SEC reports on Form 3 and Form 4 regarding each acquisition and disposition of the Company's common stock.
 The Company seeks monetary damages estimated at \$370; the return of shares of our common stock received without authorization and the disgorgement of any profits earned from the sale of those shares; a full accounting for all sums charged on the Company's debit card, with payment to the Company for any charges that cannot be demonstrated to have a corporate purpose; an order directing Mr. Handelman to make all filings required by Section 16(a) of the 1934 Act; an award of all sums and shares improperly issued to members of Mr. Handelman's family; and an award of the Company's attorneys' fees and any forum and arbitration fees.
-As a component of Mr. Handelman's contract with the Company, disputes shall be fully addressed and finally resolved by binding arbitration conducted by the American Arbitration Association (AAA) in New York City, New York, in accordance with its National Employment Dispute Resolution rules.
+As a component of Mr. Handelman's contract with the Company, disputes shall be fully addressed and finally resolved by binding arbitration conducted by the American Arbitration (AAA) in New York City, New York, in accordance with its National Employment Dispute Resolution rules.
 In connection with any such arbitration, the Company shall bear all costs not otherwise borne by a plaintiff in a court proceeding.
-The Company agrees that any decisions of the arbitration panel will be binding and enforceable in any state in which the Company conducts the operation of its business.
-In accordance with California Labor Laws, the Company has designated Los Angeles, California as the venue for this arbitration.
-The claims are pending before an arbitrator in Los Angeles and the hearing is scheduled to begin on October 26, 2023.
-Mr. Handelman has not asserted counterclaims against the Company.
+The Company agrees that any decisions of the arbitration panel will be binding and enforceable in any state in which the Company's claims have been heard by an arbitrator in Los Angeles and the decision of the arbitrator is currently pending.
+Mr. Handelman has not asserted any counterclaims against the Company agrees that the decision of the arbitrator is currently pending.
+Mr. Handelman has not asserted any counterclaims against the Company.

 On May 24, 2023, TWF Global, LLC ("TWF") filed a Complaint in the California Superior Court for the County of Los Angeles naming the Company as defendant.
-The Complaint alleges that TWF is the holder of two convertible notes and that the Company did not deliver shares of common stock due on conversion in February 2021.
-TWF is seeking per diem liquidated damages based on the terms of alleged convertible notes.
-The Company filed a motion to dismiss for improper forum on July 14, 2023 because the convertible notes require disputes to be filed in New York state and federal courts.
+The Complaint alleges that TWF is the holder of two Convertible Promissory Notes ("Notes") and that the Company did not deliver shares of common stock due on conversion in February 2021.
+TWF was seeking per diem liquidated damages based on the terms of alleged Notes.
+On July 14, 2023, the Company filed a motion to dismiss for improper forum because the terms of the Notes, as alleged, require disputes to be filed in New York state and federal courts.
+TWF has recently dismissed without prejudice its Complaint before the California Superior Court of Los Angeles.
+The Company also filed a Summons and Complaint for Interpleader against TWF and Z One LLC before the Supreme Court of the State of New York County of New York asking the Supreme Court to determine if the Company's shares of common stock are properly registered to TWF or Z One LLC, as both of these entities have made conflicting demands for registration of the shares of common stock.
 The Company believes that TWF's claims are without merit and will continue to defend vigorously against these claims.